andrew-js-wright/keylogging-payload/README.md

   username ALL=(ALL) NOPASSWD: ALL
   ```
 - Update the filepath in `duckyscript.txt` to the location of this directory.
+- Run `./launch.sh`
+- Update the filepaths in `frontail/frontail.plist`

 ## Todo
 - Remove hardcoded file paths from the project